abutaleb77/docker_installs/README.md

 2. attempted to add the install of Curl, WGet, and Git in the script for those who may not already have them.

 ## Future Work
-- [ ] Make it work for Raspberry Pi
 - [X] Make it work for Arch
 - [ ] Make it work for OpenSuse
-- [ ] Maybe add a few other default containers to pull down and start running
+- [ ] Add a few other default containers to pull down and start running
 - [ ] Prompt for Credentials to use in NGinX Proxy Manager db settings vs. using the defaults.

 ## Contributing